Reveal-AI-DE/GenFlow/site/content/en/docs/contributing/_index.md

 +++
-title = 'Contributing to this project' linkTitle= 'Contributing' description= 'This section contains documents for GenFlow developers.' weight= 3
+title = 'Contributing to this project' linkTitle= 'Contributing' description= 'This section contains documents for GeniFlow developers.' weight= 3
 +++